Ebin746/Next_blog/README.md

 Platform Guides
 Vercel: Deploy directly from your Git repository using the Vercel CLI or dashboard.
 Set the required environment variables in the Vercel dashboard.
 Heroku: Create a Heroku app and deploy using the Heroku Git workflow.
 Set the required environment variables in the Heroku dashboard.
 AWS: Use AWS Elastic Beanstalk or ECS to deploy the application.
 Configure a load balancer and set the environment variables.
 The project includes a .github/workflows directory, implying CI/CD using GitHub Actions could be configured.
 Currently, no workflow files are present.
 Contributing
 Contributions are welcome!
 Please adhere to the following guidelines:

 Branch Naming: feat/new-feature, bugfix/issue-123, chore/update-dependencies
 Commit Messages: Use imperative mood (e.g., "Add new feature" instead of "Added new feature").
-Pull Requests: Fill out the provided PR template with a clear description of the changes and justification
+Pull Requests: Fill out the provided PR template with a clear description of the changes and justification.